5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_REACT.md

 #### Learn more and further
 - React Native : Now for both Mac and Windows ! (https://reactnative.dev/)
 - NextJS : An opinionated framework to build your next Front-end project
+- GraphQl + Apollo is also something good to learn too!
+Making you closer to the back-end.